Software projects often leave specific architectural or programming rules that are not checked by the off-the-shelf static analysis tools and linters.

 Conclusion

-Even if most of the examples showed here are fairly simple, MooseCritics is able to represent complex structural rules using Famix properties and will surely make your life easier when it comes to software analysis using Moose. :smile:
+Even if most of the examples shown here are fairly simple, MooseCritics can represent complex structural rules using Famix properties and will surely make your life easier when it comes to software analysis using Moose.